Contact us today!

 Top Chilean Tasting at the Chilean Embassy

-The Club's November tasting of stunning Top Chilean Wines was held at the Chilean Embassy at the invitation of HE Ambassador of Chile, Dr. Ximena Fuentes.
+The Club's tasting of stunning Top Chilean Wines was held at the Chilean Embassy at the invitation of HE Ambassador of Chile, Dr. Ximena Fuentes.
 Our speaker was TV wine expert, Joe Fattorini who tutored an evening of Don Melchor and The Cellar Collection from Concha y Toro.

 Joe Fattorini introducing the tasting